gcranz/pirple-homework-one/README.md

 1. It should be a RESTful JSON API that listens on a port of your choice.

+### By default http on port 3000 & https on port 3443.
+There is a Production mode available that runs on 8080/8443 respectively.

 2. When someone posts anything to the route /hello, you should return a welcome message, in JSON format.
 This message can be anything you want.

+### there are three available routes:  /hello, /ping & /dts
+### all three will return 200 status codes
+### /hello and /dts also return JSON responses